 Tenants in Georgia, much like everywhere else, have the following rights:

-- Landlord disclosures
+- Landlord disclosures in the lease

 - Fair housing